dxdye/chess-controller/README.md

 ### It impements:

-- a geometry/rules set and FEN parsing/ translation
+- a rules set and FEN parsing/ translation
 - uci via stockfish.wasm to calculate moves

 ### Components are: